aiman-al-masoud/noadpad_deprecated/README.md

 - creating, editing, deleting multiple text files.
 - global search by keywords.
 - option to adjust the text size.
-- note files get automatically sorted by their date last edited.
+- note files get automatically sorted by their date last-edited.